prashantacharya/BigOmega/contents/About/about.md

 <br><br>
 ### My next targets for the website
 I plan to improvise the SEO of this website and also convert it to a progressive web application so that you can save this website as an app and read contents ofline.

+**I want to extend this blog further sometime soon.
+I will share it in all my social media platforms to keep you updated for it.**